 Saturn basics.
 Earth travels around the sun once a year, while Saturn takes about 29-and-a-half years to orbit the sun once.
 Earth’s orbit is smaller, and we move faster than this outer planet.
 So once a year, we pass between Saturn and the sun and gain another lap on the planet.

 You might realize from what I just said that Saturn is relatively slow-moving in orbit and, therefore, slow to change its position against the background stars.
-That’s why the early stargazers called it “the oldest of the old sheep.”
+That’s why the early stargazers called it the oldest of the old sheep.

 Like all planets, Saturn is lovely to gaze upon.
 Its golden color is fascinatingly reminiscent of wonderful spacecraft photos of Saturn.
 It’s a real place, after all, not just a light in the sky.
 Plus, Saturn’s brightness waxes and wanes in a subtle way throughout every year, making it fun to watch.

 Can you see the rings of Saturn if you look with the eye alone?
 No, you need a small telescope to see the rings.
 But, to the unaided eye, Saturn will appear as a bright golden “star” … very beautiful.

 And unlike the twinkling stars, Saturn will shine with a steady light.
 That might help you identify it.